-The National Football League has become one of America’s most-followed sports leagues.
+The National Football League and the NFL Logo has become one of America’s most-followed sports leagues and brands in the world.
 The league was established way back in the 1920s but stayed far behind the baseball league for decades as it struggled to gain popularity.

 In the 1950s, the league and sport’s fortunes changed when televisions started airing the games.
 And now, thanks to TV broadcast contracts, American football has become one of the richest leagues in the sporting world.
 It has also contributed to the American cultural scene with its live sporting events, as well as the iconic Super Bowl.